vmware/vic/doc/design/configuration.md

 ## Accessing configuration - implementation

 The defacto model for holding configuration in Go is a struct with Fields that contain the specifics.
-The idiomatic way of populating a struct from a serialized form is with a Decoder from the [Go encoding](https://golang.org/pkg/encoding/)package.
+The idiomatic way of populating a struct from a serialized form is with a Decoder from the [Go encoding](https://golang.org/pkg/encoding/) package.

 It is expected that use of the configuration be performed via two endcoder/decoder pairs - one that operates directly on guestinfo via the vmx-guestinfo library, the other that takes a [VirtualMachineConfigSpec](pubs.vmware.com/vsphere-60/topic/com.vmware.wssdk.apiref.doc/vim.vm.ConfigSpec.html) and operates on the ExtraConfig field of the spec.